SChernykh/p2pool/README.md

 - Prepare enough huge pages (each of monerod/p2pool/xmrig needs them): `sudo sysctl vm.nr_hugepages=3072`
 - Get xmrig (linux-static-x64) binary from https://github.com/xmrig/xmrig/releases/latest
 - Check that ports 18080 (Monero p2p port) and 37889 (p2pool p2p port) are open in your firewall to ensure better connectivity
+- Use the `monerod` binary bundled with p2pool (official binaries don't have p2pool support yet)
 - Run `./monerod --zmq-pub tcp://127.0.0.1:18083 --disable-dns-checkpoints --enable-dns-blocklist` **don't forget --zmq-pub parameter in the command line**
-- Double check that it shows **Monero 'Oxygen Orion' (v0.17.2.3-7dbb0d1fc)** on startup.
+- Double check that it shows **Monero 'Oxygen Orion' (v0.17.2.3-fce167d7c)** on startup.
 Wait until it's synchronized.
 - Run `./p2pool --host 127.0.0.1 --wallet YOUR_WALLET_ADDRESS`
-- p2pool has _very_ verbose logging by default, it will spam a lot, no I mean A LOT in both console and in p2pool.log.
-Logs help testing immensely!
+- p2pool has verbose logging by default, you can reduce it by using "loglevel N" command where N is between 0 and 6.
+Default loglevel is 3.
 - You can use `logrotate` with a config like this to control logfile growth:
     ```
     <path-to-logfile>